vasily-kartashov/vasily-kartashov.github.io/_posts/2015-11-12-jpa-and-postgresql-json.md

 tags: java postgresql jpa
 ---

-From time to time database developers are facing the problem of storing schema-free data, be it user preferences or a dynamic set of telemetry readings.
-If the set of keys is unknown or changed all the time, then normalizing the data is not an option.
-Instead most developers 'transpose' the table and produce the following kind of schema
+As database developers, we sometimes come across the challenge of storing data that doesn't have a fixed schema, such as user preferences or dynamic telemetry readings.
+When the set of keys is constantly changing or unknown, it's not possible to normalize the data.
+This is where "transposing" tables comes in - it's a common solution where a table is created with the following kind of schema:

     | sensor_id | location        |
     +-----------+-----------------+